Human Beings Acquire Reason

 Reason Grasps Universals

 Aristotle thinks that it is distinctive of reason to grasp universals. "[E]xperience is knowledge of particulars, but art is knowledge of universals (ἐμπειρία τῶν καθ᾽ ἕκαστόν ἐστι γνῶσις ἡ δὲ τέχνη τῶν καθόλου)" (I.1.981a16; cf. I.1.981a21).
 The man of experience does not have cognition of the universal.
-He does not grasp the "form" (εἶδος, I.1.981a10) that the doctor with art (medical theorist) knows is common to the patients who benefit from a certain treatment.
-The doctor with experience (medical practitioner) discriminates his patients perceptually in terms of how they look, not in terms of being phlegmatic or bilious or having a burning fever.
+He does not grasp the "form" (εἶδος, I.1.981a10) that the doctor with art (the medical theorist) knows is common to the patients who have a certain disease and benefit from a certain treatment.
+The doctor with experience (the medical practitioner) discriminates the disease in his patients in terms of how they look.
+This ability is an exercise of experience.
+It is a matter of perception and memory, not reason.
+The medical practitioner does not conceive of the disease in terms of a universal, being phlegmatic or bilious or having a burning fever.
 Because he does not grasp the universal, he does not understand what the disease is and why the treatment is successful for this disease.

 The point is not that the doctor with experience has less clinical success than the doctor with the art.
 Aristotle himself explicitly says otherwise (I.1.981a12-13).
-It is possible for the practitioner to have the experience that allows him to discriminate all and only the patients who will benefit from the treatment.
+It is possible for the practitioner to have the experience that allows him to discriminate all and only the patients who have a certain disease that will benefit from a certain treatment.
 Still, the practitioner does not grasp "the why and the cause (τὸ διότι καὶ τὴν αἰτίαν)" (I.1.981a30).
 This grasp is an achievement of reason.
-Without this grasp, there is no "knowledge" (ἐπιστήμη). "knowledge" (ἐπιστήμη) requires that the knower be in a special position with respect to the proposition he knows.
+Without this grasp, there is no "knowledge" (ἐπιστήμη).
+Knowledge requires that the knower be in a special position with respect to the proposition he knows.
 Sometimes this point is expressed by saying that knowledge requires justification, but for Aristotle what one might ordinarily accept as justification in such cases is insufficient.
-The doctor with experience might be able to point to the success he has had in treating patients he discriminates in terms of a certain way they all look, but Aristotle thinks that for "knowledge" (ἐπιστήμη) it is necessary to grasp the universal and intelligible features that underlie experience and figure in the account of what the disease is and why the treatment is successful.
+The doctor with experience might be able to point to the success he has had in treating patients whose disease he identifies in terms of a certain way they all look, but Aristotle thinks that for "knowledge" (ἐπιστήμη) it is necessary to grasp the universal and intelligible features that underlie the sensible and figure in the account of what the disease is and why the treatment is successful.

-"From experience (ἐμπειρίας), or from the whole universal (καθόλου) that has come to rest in the soul (the one apart from the many, whatever is one and the same in all those things), there comes a starting-point of art (τέχνης) and of knowledge (ἐπιστήμης), of art if it deals with coming to be, of knowledge if it deals with being" (Posterior Analytics II.19.100a).
+"From experience (ἐμπειρίας), or the universal (καθόλου) that has come to rest as a whole (παντὸς) in the soul (the one apart from the many, whatever is one and the same in all those things), there comes a starting-point of art (τέχνης) and of knowledge (ἐπιστήμης), of art if it deals with coming to be, of knowledge if it deals with being" (Posterior Analytics II.19.100a).